GerbrichFerdinands/asreview-thesis/meetings/7_notes_20feb.md

   - [ ] type of machine learning
   - [ ] type of active learning
   - [ ] what happens with your data
+- [ ] catchy sentences with Joukje

+- [ ] colandr: differences codes and site: what is up?